TrebledJ/trebledj.github.io/content/posts/music/2023-01-01-seaside-garden.md

 ## Rationale

 My journey with HKUST started three and a half years ago.
 This was a period of becoming, exploration, and development.
 To me, the university is like a garden: cultivating and nurturing flora and fauna, a peaceful sanctuary, a place of life and beauty.
-Being situated near the sea, HKUST stands firm as waves ceaselessly crash against its foundation.
+Situated near the sea, HKUST stands firm as waves ceaselessly crash against its foundation.

 But what's a garden without birds?
 A garden is a place where birds can flourish and grow before departing and exploring the outside world.
 There are countless kinds of birds: wisened owls, agile peregrines, shrewd crows, and hardworking weavers among others.
 The garden and birds live in symbiosis.
 The garden provides nutrition and shelter; in exchange, birds spread seeds and pollinate flowers.
 It is well-known that birds digest fruit from one end and discharge (plus fertilise!) seeds from the other end, planting these gifts to who-knows-where.
 Without birds, the world becomes a very dark and dismal place.